 Here’s the thing, every time you pitch your products or services to your customers, they are going to have to make a decision on whether or not they are willing to “lose” their money in exchange for your products.

-Since our natural tendencies as humans is to fear loss more than desire gain, it becomes challenging for us sellers to convince the customers to part (or lose) their money, in exchange for gaining something of value to them (our services/products).
+Since our natural tendencies as humans is to fear loss more than desire gain, it becomes challenging for us sellers to convince the customers to part (or lose) their money, in exchange for gaining something of value to them (our service and products).

 And so the question becomes, how do I get over this hurdle?